📘 Vercye Architecture Documentation

 Conditional Logic: Such as only running the evaluation rule if reference data files are found in the directories.
 This is implemented a bit hacky through a the

-that checks which timepoints have reference data, and creating a dependancy for the final rule (final_report
+get_evaluation_results_path_functhat checks which timepoints have reference data, and creating a dependancy for the final rule (final_report). -

 Checkpointing: This feature from